City Girl (1930 film): Plot

 Lem Tustine is sent to Chicago by his father to sell the family farm's wheat crop.
-He meets Kate, a waitress who is sick of the endless bustle of the city, and she has dreams of living in the countryside.
+He meets Kate, a waitress who is sick of the endless bustle of the city, and has dreams of living in the countryside.
 The stock market price of wheat starts to drop, and Lem hurriedly sells the crop for far less than the bottom line his father had given him.

 Meanwhile, Lem has fallen in love with Kate, and they marry.
 They travel back to the countryside in Minnesota, but Lem's father, angry at the disastrous wheat sale, subjects Kate to hostility and physical abuse, mistakenly believing that she is simply after Lem's money.
 Lem fails to stand up to his father in support of Kate, and the relationship appears doomed.
 Matters are made worse when a group of farm hands arrive to help with the wheat harvest, and one of them named Mac tries to woo Kate.
 Lem's father interprets Mac's unwanted attentions as evidence of Kate's wanton nature, and he swears to break Lem and Kate apart.

 When reports of a hailstorm destroying the country's wheat crops arrives, Lem's father tries to get the crop in early by working through the night.
 In an attempt to gain Kate's affections, Mac calls a strike to sabotage the harvest.
 Lem, reading a farewell letter from Kate, realizes that his own lack of action has caused all the misery, and he finally responds.
 He fights with Mac, berates his father and then searches for Kate.
 The workers abandon Mac and return to finish the harvest.
 Lem and Kate talk and finally agree to try again.
 Lem's father begs forgiveness from Kate as the film ends.